Mercyibrahim/MERCY-CAPSTONE-PROJECT/README.md

 Education Field
 creating a slicer at the Top of the visuals showing the various education field of each employee in the organisation, there deducing the attrition rate based on the educationa field

-Job role and Satisfaction
-using matrix and conditional column to get a visual of the job role in comparison to the job satisfaction employees that influenced the attrition rate using the rating:

-1. Dissatisfied

-2. satisfied

-3. very disatisfied

-4. very satisfied

 #### Exploratory Data Anlysis
 ---